BROOKELAB/Influenza-virus-DI-identification-pipeline/README.md

 However, NGS approaches pose numerous technical challenges, including the precise identification and mapping of deletion junctions in the presence of frequent mutation and base-calling errors, and the potential for numerous experimental and computational artifacts.

 We developed an Illumina-based sequencing framework and bioinformatics pipeline capable of generating highly accurate and reproducible profiles of DIP-associated junction sequences.
+The pipeline is linux-based.
 This tutorial will illustrate the use of this framework with real data.
 The first part will focus on DIP detection and the second part will focus on DIP-junction comparison.

 We have published a manuscript describing this framework here: DOI:10.1128/JVI.00354-19